rcm/rcm.github.io/CIN2526/MultiObjective.md

 pandoc -t beamer -H latex_preamble.tex -s --bibliography empower.bib --filter pandoc-citeproc EmpowerSearch.md  -o EmpowerSearch.tex
 )

-# Rationale behind Multi-Objective Optimization
+# Rationale behind Multi-Objective Optimization (MOO)
 - Real world problems may have several objectives
 - These are often contradictory:
 	- Accuracy in a machine learning task versus the complexity of the model
 	- Time needed to perform a given task versus its cost
 	- Performance versus fuel consumption and emission of polluants
+    - Time needed to travel, $CO_2$ spent, money spent
 - In non-trivial problems, it is not possible to satisfy all objectives at the same time
+- MOO tries to find a set of balanced, high-quality trade-offs among several conflicting goals

 # Multi-Objective Optimization
 \begin{align*}